 - 1) An Author Signature shall be added first in the manner specified in S/MIME [15] Section 3.4.3 to create a detached signature.
 The name attribute for the newly created Content Type application/pkcs7-signature shall be set to author.p7s and the filename attribute for the corresponding Content Disposition shall be set to author.p7s.
 The Author Signature shall only appear as the first detached signature in the final MIME package. - 2) A Distributor Signature shall then be added in the manner specified in S/MIME [15] Section 3.4.3 to create a detached signature.
 The output MIME package from that Author Signature process becomes the input to this step of the process.
 The name attribute for the newly created Content Type application/pkcs7-signature shall be set to distrib.p7s and the filename attribute for the corresponding Content Disposition shall be set to distrib.p7s.
 The Author Signature shall appear as the first detached signature in the final MIME package, and the Distributor Signature shall appear as the second detached signature in the final MIME package. - 3) Any compression shall be applied after each of the signatures has been included in the multi-part MIME package.
 The signatures generated using S/MIME processing shall be encoded according to the Cryptographic Message Syntax (RFC 5652 [13]) with the extension for elliptic curve signature processing as defined in RFC 5753 [16].
+Each CMS block shall include an End-Entity certificate that authenticates the signature and a set of any Intermediate Certificate Authority certificates that authenticate issuer(s) of the certificates included in the CMS block.

 The following profile shall be used to create the S/MIME digital signature:

 - 1) The Signature Algorithm and Message Digest Algorithm shall be one of the following pairs:

-- o rsa- pkcs1 with sha-256
+- o rsa-pkcs1 with sha-256

 - o ecdsa curve secp256r1 with sha-256

 - o ecdsa curve secp384r1 with sha-384

 - o ecdsa curve secp521r1 with sha-512

 - 2) The RFC 5652 [13] SignerInfo Type shall contain a SigningTime attribute that shall contain the time at which the signature is generated as specified in S/MIME [15] Section 2.5.
 This attribute shall be encoded as a signed attribute.